Interview with Dean Wronowski: Freelance Full-Stack Software Developer

 “And that’s why we are going down the route of Bitbucket, repositories and version control.
 It makes it easier to expand.
 And means we can all work as a team, together.”

 You briefly touched upon it in response to my first question, and as it is an ever-expanding and discussed topic at the moment, I have to ask, do you use ML (Machine Learning) and/ or AI (Artificial Intelligence) in your technologies at Pansensic?

 “We are starting to.
 Nowadays, when you go to sites such as Instagram, it is all about imagery, whereas in the past it was all about the comments.
 Of course, comments are still abundant, but images are rapidly increasing, especially on social media sites.
 In places, such as Instagram, people tend not to leave lots of comments or lengthy texts that we can analyse so, as a result, we are starting to go down the route of actually downloading the images, then use image recognition to work out what is in a picture.

 “Say someone uploads a picture of a green Nike shoe, for example.
 If a review is left saying ‘I really love this product’, in the past we would have analysed the text but that relates to nothing without the image alongside it.
 Whereas if we upload the picture as well, and then combine it with machine learning to work out what is in the picture, the comment becomes more useful.
 The machine will be able to identify that in the picture there is a shoe, it has the colour green in it and it has a brand logo, so can work out that Nike is in the image.
 So now that we have a green Nike show, combined with the comments, we know that this person loves this particular shoe-which is very useful.”

 Thank you, Dean, for enlightening us as we travel through our Techie-Talks!
-And we look forward to our next interview with you as we take a closer look into just how amazing Artificial Intelligence and Machine Learning can be!
+We look forward to our next interview, as we take a closer look into just how amazing Artificial Intelligence and Machine Learning can be!

 “My pleasure, see you soon!”